The New Climate War: Summary

-The New Climate War consists of nine sections, along with acknowledgements, notes, and an index.
+The New Climate War consists of nine chapters, along with acknowledgements, notes, and an index.

 "The Architects of Misinformation and Misdirection" and "The Climate Wars" outline the history of climate change denial.
-The third chapter, "The 'Crying Indian’ and the Birth of the Deflection Campaign", details how forces of denial and delay (such as fossil fuel companies, right-wing partisans, media and talking heads, and oil-funded governments) use deflection to defeat disliked policies.
-"It's YOUR Fault" is about the strategy to "keep the conversation around individual responsibility, not systemic change or corporate culpability", noting such things as Russian trolls' and bots' attacks on Hillary Clinton, and bot-produced tweets to increase the level of denialism in online discourse about climate crisis.
+The third chapter, "The 'Crying Indian' and the Birth of the Deflection Campaign", details how forces of denial and delay (such as fossil fuel companies, right-wing partisans, media and talking heads, and oil-funded governments) use deflection to defeat disliked policies.
+"It's YOUR Fault" is about the strategy to "keep the conversation around individual responsibility, not systemic change or corporate culpability", noting such things as Russian trolls' and bots' attacks on Hillary Clinton during the 2016 United States presidential election campaign, and bot-produced tweets to increase the level of denialism in online discourse about climate crisis.
+In the same chapter, Mann argues that Russian interference with the aim of improving Donald Trump's chances could be summed up as born of the government of Russia's material interest in getting its own fossil fuels to the world market.

 The fifth chapter ("Put a Price on It.
 Or Not.") criticizes the subsidies granted to the fuel industry.
 Mann advocates a price on carbon emissions as well as supply-side measures like a fracking ban and blocks on pipeline construction.
 In "Sinking the Competition", he supports incentives for renewable energy and elimination of incentives for fossil fuels.
 In chapter seven ("The Non-Solution Solution"), the author dismisses responses like natural gas, carbon capture, and geo-engineering as inadequate, and describes a number of notions of opponents of climate action (such as bridge fuels, clean coal, adaptation, and resilience) as "empty promises".

 In "The Truth Is Bad Enough", Mann criticizes some environmentalists as exaggerating the climate threat.
 The final chapter, "Meeting the Challenge", contains a four-point plan of: "Disregard the Doomsayers", "A Child Shall Lead Them", "Educate, Educate, Educate", and "Changing the System Requires Systemic Change".

 Mann argues that individual actions like less meat-eating, less travel, and more recycling are beneficial but insufficient, and that the economy must be decarbonized.
 The climate scientist also describes himself as cautiously optimistic given youth activism and the rapid development of green technologies.